StrongMind/culture/tech_sessions/cohorts/topics/intro-to-AWS-cloud-computing.md

 ## Setting up and configuring a basic web application on AWS (Activity)
 In small groups, consider the following scenario and make recommendations as to which AWS services you would choose.
-This is open book, feel free to visit https://docs.aws.amazon.com/index.html if you need more information about a particular service.
+This is open book, feel free to visit online resources such as https://docs.aws.amazon.com/index.html or https://www.eginnovations.com/blog/top-10-aws-services-explained-with-use-cases if you need more information about a particular service.

 **Scenario:**
 We have an exciting opportunity to provide a mobile first content delivery application for highschool students who need supplemental material to help them with their understanding of key math concepts.
 We expect to start with a beta group of 1000 users, but the sales team thinks this is a BIG opportunity and we could reach 100k students.